-As of June 30, 2019, we had cash, cash equivalents and short-term investments of \$99.0 million.
-In July 2019, we closed an underwritten public offering with gross proceeds of approximately \$86.3 million.
-Based upon our current operating plan and assumptions, we believe that our existing cash, cash equivalents and short-term investments, including the proceeds from the recently completed public offering and the upfront payment from Ono, will enable us to meet our financial needs through the first quarter of 2021.
+As of June 30, 2018, we had cash, cash equivalents and short-term investments of \$58.0 million.
+Based upon our current operating plan, we believe that our existing cash, cash equivalents and short-term investments, together with the net proceeds from our IPO, will enable us to fund our cash and capital expenditure requirements through at least the next 12 months.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Changes may occur beyond our control that would cause us to consume our available capital before that time, including changes in and progress of our development activities and changes in regulation.
 Our future capital requirements will depend on many factors, including:

-- the scope, rate of progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the number and development requirements of other product candidates that we may pursue, and other indications for our current product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - the scope and costs of manufacturing development and commercial manufacturing activities; - the cost associated with commercializing any approved product candidates; - the cost and timing of developing our ability to establish sales and marketing capabilities, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights, defending intellectual property-related claims and obtaining licenses to third-party intellectual property; - the timing and amount of milestone and royalty payments we are required to make under our license agreements; - · our ability to establish and maintain collaborations on favorable terms, if at all; and - the extent to which we acquire or in-license other product candidates and technologies and associated intellectual property.
+- the scope, rate of progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the number and development requirements of other product candidates that we may pursue, and other indications for our current product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - the scope and costs of manufacturing development and commercial manufacturing activities; - the cost associated with commercializing any approved product candidates; - the cost and timing of developing our ability to establish sales and marketing capabilities, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights, defending intellectual property-related claims and obtaining licenses to third-party intellectual property; - the timing and amount of milestone and royalty payments we are required to make under our license agreements; - our ability to establish and maintain collaborations on favorable terms, if at all; and - the extent to which we acquire or in-license other product candidates and technologies and associated intellectual property.